So, you’ve got a blog. You post regularly or plan to, but you’re confused about how to optimise your blog posts for SEO?

 How to know if your post is fully optimised?

-It’ll tell you if you’ve underused your keyword (which will depend on the length of your article) and any other improvements you can make, like:
+They’ll also tell you if you’ve underused your keyword (which will depend on the length of your article) and any other improvements you can make, like:

 - Shortening the length of your Meta title (if it’s too long)